New York prison escapee killed by police, accomplice still at large

 Malone lies 27 miles (43 km) northwest of the Clinton Correctional Facility in Dannemora, where the convicts staged their elaborate escape and were discovered missing on June 6.
 The manhunt has involved as many as 1,100 law enforcement officers.

-Dozens of law enforcement vehicles, some of them equipped with floodlights, had converged on the area, signaling the search for Sweat would go on all night if necessary.
+Dozens of law enforcement vehicles, some of them equipped with floodlights, had converged on the area, signalling the search for Sweat would go on all night if necessary.

 Jeff Tough, who lives within the search perimeter across from Lake Titus, said state troopers were lining State Route 30 at regular intervals.

 When Matt failed to comply, the Border Patrol agents shot and killed him, even though the escapee fired no shots of his own, the superintendent said.
-He declined to elaborate.
+He declined to elaborate further.

 In making their escape three weeks ago, Matt and Sweat cut through the walls of their adjoining cells and sneaked along the catwalk to a steam pipe, slithered through the pipe and popped out of a manhole outside the prison walls.